ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ON LY ZERO CARBON ONLY ZERO CARBON

 What is low carbon?

 This is a confusing and potentially dangerous term.
-We hear of 'low carbon' often but zero carbon hardly ever.
+We hear of 'low carbon' more often than zero carbon.

 First and foremost it must mean zero industrial carbon emissions.